 The submission deadline for posters is Tuesday 20 September 2021.

 Submissions must conform to the following guidelines:

-Please make sure the poster you send or bring to Leeds fulfils the following criteria:
+Please make sure the poster you bring to Madrid fulfils the following criteria:

 - Poster size is A0 (841×1189 mm) portrait (Large) or A1 (594x841mm) portrait (Small)